junliu621/PPLM/README.txt

         Each entry consists of:
         • Protein Pair: Represented in the format >Protein1:Protein2.
         • Interaction Probability: The likelihood of interaction between the given protein pair.

+2. Output of PPLM-Affinity:
+    (a) Run PPLM-PPI:
+        python run_pplm-ppi.py example/receptor.fasta example/ligand.fasta

+    (b) The predicted binding affinity will be directly printed to the command line.
+        Predicted binding affinity: -7.6090136

+3. Output of PPLM-Contact:
+    (a) Run PPLM-Contact:
+        python run_pplm-contact.py example/protein.pdb example/protein.pdb example/homo_example

+    (b) The predicted contacts are saved in example/homo_example/homo_example.pred_contact.txt.
+        The file is structured as follows:
+        Rank      ResIdx1   ResType1  ResIdx2   ResType2  Contact_Probability
+        1         23:A      MET       26:B      CYS       0.976151
+        2         26:A      CYS       23:B      MET       0.974481
+        3         22:A      ILE       26:B      CYS       0.971633
+        4         23:A      MET       30:B      GLN       0.971191
+        5         30:A      GLN       22:B      ILE       0.970514
+        6         27:A      GLY       23:B      MET       0.970334
+        7         22:A      ILE       30:B      GLN       0.970124
+        8         30:A      GLN       23:B      MET       0.96919
+        9         23:A      MET       27:B      GLY       0.966725
+        10        23:A      MET       23:B      MET       0.966512
+        ...

+        • ResIdx1 and ResIdx2: Residue indexes of first (A) and second (B) proteins, respectively.
+        • ResTyep1 and ResType2: Amino acid types corresponding to ResIdx1 and ResIdx2.
+        • Contact_Probability: The predicted probability of residue contact.

 ####################################################################################################